sys-usr/RF_Signal_Data/README.md

 For cleaning the data I started by removing columns that were immediately not applicable to the proposed question.
 I dropped these columns from the dataframe for a few reasons.
 In some cases the value did not change such as location, longitude, latitude, altitude, battery level, power source.
 Additionally if not already removed I removed columns that would have no bearing on signal strength such as CPU usage, memory usage, system load and more.
 Lastly I decided to drop the I/Q data column as although potentially applicable there is too much variance to account for in the given amount of time.

+Additionally I created a mapping static function to provide integer values to string values from the dataset for use in the correlation matrix function

 The data was otherwise very thorough and complete without any missing data.